 PARK CITY MOUNTAIN

 There is ADA parking at the Park City Mountain Village.
 Parking reservations are REQUIRED prior to 1PM, but the reservations are free for those who need an ADA spot.
 Click here to make a parking reservation.
-The parking logistics at Park City are a bit easier on a weekday versus the busier weekends.
+The parking logistics at Park City tend to be a bit easier on a weekday versus the weekend.

 There is excellent beginner terrain right outside the door of the NAC's facility.
 The McGrath Mountain Center also offers the most accessible restrooms at Park City Mountain so this is great to keep in mind before heading out.
 Be aware that chairlifts at Park City do use the timed, padded gates so just ask for assistance from a lift attendant if needed.
 Park City offers some of the largest selection of beginner terrain right around the Mountain Village for those who are just starting out.
 Higher on up the mountain you'll find steeper pitches and more technical skiing.